Misael-Perez/Misael-Perez/README.md

 # About me
 Welcome

-My name is Misael Perez, and I am in my third year of computer science.
+My name is Misael Perez, and I am in my fourth year of computer science.
-Program Languages I use: C++, Python, DrRacket, SQL, Schema, C++, MATLAB
+Program Languages I use: C++, Python, DrRacket, SQL, Schema, C++, MATLAB, C